Navy Day (Russia): Previous parades

+In 2023, the parade saw the highest level of participation by foreign delegations with Commander of the Iranian Navy Admiral Shahram Irani, as well as the heads of four African states (including the Republic of the Congo, Burkina Faso, Eritrea, and Mali, who were in the city for the Russia–Africa Summit) participating.

 Navy Day reception

 An official reception is held after the parade at the Admiralty building near the Admiralty Embankment.
-It usually involves the President of Russia, the Minister of Defence, the Navy Chief and all military leaders from the navy, the Ground Forces and the Aerospace Forces.
-All foreign military delegations and veterans of the Soviet/Russian naval services are in attendance as well.
-The highlight of the reception is the speech by the president directly to those in attendance.

 Other celebrations

 In 2020, as a result of the COVID-19 pandemic in Russia and the postponement of the 2020 Moscow Victory Day Parade, the Immortal Regiment march, which was supposed to be held on 9 May, was also postponed and was announced to be held on Navy Day in a videoconference with President Putin and Minister of Defence Sergey Shoygu.
 These plans were later scrapped and the march was postponed until 2021.
-That same year, ahead of Navy Day celebrations, an all-female navy crew was deployed to patrol the Black Sea for the first time.